Oulton Park: Origins – 1950s

 By April 1954, the track had grown to 2.356 mi in length and within a year of the opening meeting had grown again, to 2.761 mi.
 On Easter 1975, another circuit layout, measuring 1.654 mi, came into use.
 Oulton Park is unique amongst the new post-World War II circuits in that it is a true road circuit whilst its contemporaries were, with one exception, converted airfields (the exception being the short-lived Blandford Circuit in Dorset).
 It has something in common with Mallory Park in that it can trace its history back a very long way (possibly as far as Roman times) and is mentioned in Domesday Book as ‘Aleton’.

 The British Racing Drivers' Club (BRDC) brought the British Empire Trophy to Oulton Park in 1954 and ran it for sports cars on the new 2.356 mi Island Circuit.
 Alan Brown won the race in a Cooper-Bristol from Roy Salvadori, driving a Maserati A6GCS, who set a new lap record at 74.73 mph.

 In August, Oulton Park saw its first international meeting when the Daily Dispatch sponsored the Oulton Park Gold Cup.
 Apart from the 11-year period when Aintree ran international Formula One races, it fell to Oulton Park to bring the major formulae to the northwest of England and the Gold Cup was run for all the major formulae: Formula One, Formula Two, Formula 5000 and the big sport cars.
-Its first running over the second new circuit of the year, the 2.761 mile International circuit, and was for Formula One; the entry was entirely British with the exception of Jean Behra in his Gordini.
+Its first running over the second new circuit of the year, the 2.761 mi International circuit, and was for Formula One; the entry was entirely British with the exception of Jean Behra in his Gordini.
 There were 19 starters; Stirling Moss started from the back of the grid in his new Maserati 250F which had only arrived from the factory on the morning of the race.
 By the end of lap one, he had passed twelve of his rivals and took the lead from Reg Parnell's Ferrari 625 on the fourth lap to win by 1min 14.4sec at the end of the 36-lap race.
 Bob Gerard's Cooper-Bristol and Don Beauman's Connaught were the only two other cars on the same lap as Moss.
 This was the first of Moss's victories in the Gold Cup – he went on to win it another four times, repeating the win in 1955, 1959, 1960 and 1961.

 In 1956 the Vintage Sports Car Club brought the Richard Seaman Memorial Trophy Race to Oulton Park from Silverstone, but the BRSCC's Daily Herald Trophy for sport cars was almost rained off.
 The race was reduced from 56 to 40 laps and the Le Mans-winning Ecurie Ecosse team was withdrawn.
 Moss won in his works Aston Martin DB3S from his teammate Tony Brooks.